MentorCoach is proud to announce the following exciting master class:

 For CE information, see #12 below.

-*The CE fee is $75.
-Only register for CEs if you are a Licensed Marriage and Family Therapist in California and need CEs from this organization.
-Otherwise, when you register, indicate that you do not need the CE fee by choosing the “Base Unit Price with NO CEU’s” registration option.
-There is a $20 fee for ICF CCEs.
+*Only register for CEs if you need CEs from one of the organizations listed in #12 below.
+Otherwise, when you register, indicate that you do not need CEs by choosing the “Base Unit Price with NO CE’s” registration option.
+(There is a $20 fee for ICF CCEs in Core Competencies.)

 Enrollment Will Be Limited.
 First Come; First Served.